Coccinia grandis

-Coccinia grandis, the ivy gourd, also known as scarlet gourd, is a tropical vine.
+Coccinia grandis, the ivy gourd, also known as scarlet gourd, or Tindora, is a tropical vine.
 It grows primarily in tropical climates and is commonly found in the Indian states where it forms a part of the local cuisine.
 Coccinia grandis is cooked as a vegetable dish.

 In Southeast Asia, it is grown for its edible young shoots and edible fruits.